FreakTheMighty/glTF-converter/README.md

 ## Validate
 To validate the exported `.gltf` and `.bin`, select both and drag and drop them into the [glTF Viewer](https://gltf-viewer.donmccurdy.com/).

+## Licence
+Released under the MIT licence, further details available in the included `LICENCE`.